adam-cowley/twitch-project/docs/04-authentication.md

 ### The Payload

-The token's payload is a base64 encoded JSON object contains certain *claims* about the User, for example information about who they are.
+The token's payload is a base64 encoded JSON object that contains certain *claims* about the User, for example information about who they are.
 Although there are some reserved claims (for example the *issuer* or `iss`, *subject* or `sub` and *expiry* or `exp`), any information can be added to the payload.
 It is worth remembering that the payload of a JWT token can be easily decoded, so this shouldn't contain any sensitive information about the user.
-In our case, we will add some basic information about the User into the token so that the UI can be customised without making unneccesary requests to the API.
+In our case, we will add some basic information about the User into the token so that the UI can be customised without making unnecessary requests to the API.

 ```json
 {